Cranium Command: Reported theft

 In December 2018 it was reported that the Buzzy animatronic had been stolen.
 The theft generated a considerable amount of reactions and speculation.

-In January 2019, Disney urban explorer Dave Ensign claimed on the Cinemoddities podcast that he had contacted Disney insiders and discovered that Buzzy had never been stolen although his hat and coat were.
-Allegedly, urban explorers were frequently taking selfies with Buzzy who was mounted dangerously high above a mechanical pit in the stage.
-Ensign explained that facility operations had "stolen" the figure: "They had an order to remove him so people wouldn't hurt themselves by sneaking in there and climbing on the sets.
-Unfortunately, nobody told operations or security who found it missing and assumed he'd been stolen."
-Disney made no official comment on the matter.

 In May 2019, the Orlando Sentinel reported that the Buzzy animatronic was still missing from the closed attraction.
 Later that month, former Disney employee Patrick Spikes was arrested in connection to the theft of the Buzzy animatronic character's belongings and selling them on the black market.
 His cousin Blaytin Taunton was also charged for his role in the theft.
 In February 2020, after both men made a plea deal of no contest regarding the theft and sale of the belongings and those of Haunted Mansion props, Spikes was sentenced to ten years probation and 250 hours of community service, while Taunton was sentenced to five years probation and 125 hours of community service.
 Both men were also ordered to pay over $25,000 in restitution and are no longer permitted to set foot on Disney property.